ouassimboutalliss/ML_DL_AI_Portfolio/Machine Learning/Wine_Quality_Classification/README.md

 First, I transformed the continuous variable into 2 categorics (bad/good wines).
 After that, I splitted the data into train and tests set with a test size of 20 %.
 Ofcourse I normalized the train & test set.

-ook pca

-I tried .. different models and evaluated them and using the accuraty and f1 score, ...

-## Model Preformance
-The ..... model is by far the best performing model.

-models....

-## Productionization
-In this step, I built a Flask API endpoint that was hosted on a local webserver.
-The API Endpoint takes a request with a list of values from a wine and returns the estimated  class.